apache/spark/docs/mllib-data-types.md

 indices.

 {% highlight python %}
-from pyspark.mllib.linalg import Vectors, DistributedMatrices, IndexedRow, IndexedRowMatrix
+from pyspark.mllib.linalg import IndexedRowMatrix, IndexedRow, Vectors

 # Create an RDD of indexed rows.
 #   - This can be done explicitly with the IndexedRow class: